 Finally, we have Citi ThankYou Rewards.
 You will find several options for redeeming ThankYou Points for some awesome travel experiences.

-There are few cards that earn ThankYou Points and when paired with the Citi Premier® Card, cardholders can maximize transfers to the full suite of Citi travel partners.
+Few cards earn ThankYou Points and when paired with the Citi Premier® Card, cardholders can maximize transfers to the full suite of Citi travel partners.

 Bottom Line: We estimate the overall relative value, based on earning and redemption options, of Ultimate Rewards points at 2 cents each, Membership Rewards points 2.2 cents each, Capital One miles at 1.4 cents, Marriott Bonvoy points at 0.7 cents each, and ThankYou Points at 1.6 cents each.